DimitrijeDragasevic/Snake-node/README.md

 # Exit

-In order to exit press ctrl+c .
+In order to exit press ctrl+c.